 - 2.1.
-The Data Security Officer is responsibility for managing Data Breaches. - 2.2.
-If for any reason the Data Security Officer is unavailable, then contact one of the other officers responsible for Data Protection, who are: Paula Beaney P.beaney@promedica24.co.uk - 2.3.
-If none of these people are available, the most senior manager available will ensure this Policy is adhered to.
+The Data Security and Compliance Officer, Sean Joyce, is responsibility for managing Data Breaches. - 2.2.
+If for any reason the Data Security and Compliance Officer is unavailable, then contact Martin Joyce or Deb Musgrove.

 3. WHAT IS A DATA BREACH?